MeharUsama/Counsely/README.md

 Multiple users evaluated the prototype and identified some small issues in it.
 Detailed heuristic evaluation form is added in the respository.

 # Final Application
-The apk of the application can be downloaded from the folder and complete project can be downloaded from the https://drive.google.com/drive/folders/1nPCuRyqOuBZsomJw9z2iCWQuHfD8AqwA?usp=sharing
+The final application is built using Android Studio as a tool.
+The application can be downloaded from the folder as file named app-debug.apk and the complete android studio project can be downloaded as finalProject.rar file.